How to use the ladder of inference for better decisions

 Example conclusion: It will take you ten weeks to write and publish ten 1,000-word blog posts.

 Reality check: The design team has low bandwidth this year and will need at least a full week to publish each blog post.
-That means the turnaround time for each article is two weeks minimum, putting you at 20 weeks for the whole campaign.
+That means the turnaround time for each article is a minimum of 2 weeks, putting you at 20 weeks for the whole campaign.

 6. Adopt beliefs based on conclusions

 Next up, we transform those conclusions into personal beliefs that we carry with us into future situations.
-That means we continually reinforce our beliefs every time we draw conclusions, regardless of whether those conclusions are valid or not.
-This phenomenon is called the “reflexive loop”—a type of vicious circle in which our beliefs influence how we make decisions, then those decisions solidify our beliefs.
+This phenomenon is called the "reflexive loop," a vicious circle in which our beliefs influence how we make decisions, which in turn solidify those beliefs.

-Reality check: This belief doesn’t take into account the changing circumstances of your key stakeholders.
-If you continue to follow this belief, you’ll likely run into problems with timeline estimations for all future projects.
+Reality check: This belief doesn't account for the changing circumstances of your key stakeholders.
+If you continue to follow this belief, you'll likely run into problems with timeline estimations for all future projects.

 7. Take action

-Finally, we take actions that seem right because they’re based on what we believe.
-But in reality, we’re operating based on our own assumptions instead of considering all the facts.
+Finally, we take actions that seem right because they're based on what we believe.
+But in reality, we're operating on our own assumptions rather than considering all the facts.

 Example action: You finalize your project plan with a ten-week timeline for the entire campaign.

-Reality check: Since you didn’t take into account all relevant information for your timeline estimate, your project will fall behind schedule.
-In addition, last-minute requests may impact your future relationship with the design team.
+Reality check: Since you didn't account for all relevant information in your timeline estimate, your project will fall behind schedule.
+In addition, last-minute requests may affect your future relationship with the design team.

 The ladder of inference vs. unconscious bias